aparo/pyes/docs/guide/reference/modules/discovery/zen.rst

 **hosts**    Either an array setting or a comma delimited setting.
 Each value is either in the form of **host:port**, or in the form of **host[port1-port2]**.
 ===========  ===================================================================================================================================================

-The unicast discovery uses the :doc:`transport <./../../transport>`  module to perform the discovery.
+The unicast discovery uses the :ref:`transport <es-guide-reference-transport>`  module to perform the discovery.

 Master Election